apache/airavata-user-docs/docs/user-documentation/tutorial.md

 <br></br>
 5. You can click on the file to take a quick look at the file in a popup window.
 <br></br>
 6. Now we'll select what account to charge and where to run this job.
-The Allocation field should already have Default selected.
+Use "Resource Reservation for Tutorials" allocation for the job.
 Under Compute Resource make sure you select Expanse.
 <br></br>
 7. Then click Save and Launch.
 <br></br>